Contents

 Landlords in Louisiana are required to give renters written notice of any increases in rent.
 However, there is no specified notice period.

-If the tenant has signed a fixed-term lease landlords cannot raise teh rent during the lease term and instead must wait until the end of the lease.
+If the tenant has signed a fixed-term lease landlords cannot raise the rent during the lease term and instead must wait until the end of the lease.
 For tenants on month to month or week to week tenancies landlords have more flexibility.

-While there is no state-wide rent increase notice requirements in Louisiana, landlords should always try and give give tenants “reasonable” notice before increasing the rent.
+While there is no state-wide rent increase notice requirements in Louisiana, landlords should always try and give tenants “reasonable” notice before increasing the rent.
 Typically, 30-60 days notice is deemed “reasonable”.

 Additionally, landlords are not required by law to provide tenants notice of an increase in rent during renewal of tenancy.
 All that needs to happen is for the new lease agreement to reflect the new rent amount.